B00H/PML/PML_CourseProject.md

 Thus, an algorithm that does not assume linearity and independence of predictors is warranted.

 ### Model fit
 The algorithm used here is random forest, as it is one of the best machine learning algorithms in terms of accuracy.
-It also provides details regarding importance of variables, with literally not risk of overfitting.
+It also provides details regarding importance of variables, with literally no risk of overfitting.
 In contrast to other classification tree algorithms (e.g.,`rpart`), there is no need for pruning.
-The model parameters will be as follows: ntrees = 5000 (as a larger number guarantees more stable and robust results), mtry = 8 (square of the number of variables, rounded up - see [here](http://web.stanford.edu/~stephsus/R-randomforest-guide.pdf) for reference).
+The model parameters will be as follows: ntrees = 2500 (as a larger number guarantees more stable and robust results), mtry = 8 (square of the number of variables, rounded up - see [here](http://web.stanford.edu/~stephsus/R-randomforest-guide.pdf) for reference).

 ```r